Homemade Version of Charlie Porubsky's World Famous Chili

 Charlie Porubsky's Famous Chili

-This chili is the feature menu item at a tiny grocery/restaurant in Topeka, Kansas, that has been serving it up since 1955.
+This chili is the featured menu item at a tiny grocery and restaurant in Topeka, Kansas, that has been serving it up since 1955.
 People flock from all around the Midwest and beyond for a bowl of Charlie's chili.
 It is served with crackers and hot horseradish pickles.

 Charlie's chili has been featured in Gourmet Magazine and the Food Network.
 Just last week, a film crew was there filming a documentary about the restaurant's history and its place in the growth of the city.

 If you plan to travel to Topeka for a fresh bowl of this chili, you should know that they only make it from October to March, only on weekdays (Monday through Thursday but not Friday), and only during lunchtime (11 a.m. to 2 p.m.).
 They will extend the season if cold weather comes early or if we have a cold spring.
 If you are coming from a distance, it might be best to call ahead.

 Some people might laugh at the thought of people traveling from far away in order to try the chili, but it happens.
 Folks from Chowhound.com and other websites have organized fly/drive-ins to eat here in the past, as well as people who have seen the Porubsky documentary on PBS or in its theater run.

 Another interesting fact about this restaurant: a local judge has worked here since his college days, and when his schedule allows, he still works there during the lunch hour, serving chili and Charlie's massive sandwiches and deli plates.

 - 2 tablespoons vegetable oil

 - 1 1/2 teaspoons salt